 BRIEF SYNOPSIS OF WILD HISTORY

 On September 12, 2006, ground was broken on a new multipurpose event center that would eventually become home to a new ice hockey team.
 On February 22, 2008, the North American Hockey League granted Wenatchee Junior Hockey, LLC. with conditional approval for an expansion team.
 On May 20, 2008, Wenatchee Junior Hockey, LLC. announced the franchise would be the “Wild”, with the name being chosen by a “name-the-team contest” held at local schools.
-The Wild played their first game on September 17, 2008, losing to the Motor City Metal Jackets 2-1 in overtime.
+The Wild played their first game at the NAHL Showcase on September 17, 2008, losing to the Motor City Metal Jackets 2-1 in overtime.
 The home opener saw over 3,600 fans file through the doors, though the visiting team from Topeka prevailed 5-0.
 Despite the rough start, the Wild roared back to finish the season strong, making a championship run in that first season, winning the West Division playoff title but losing the Robertson Cup Championship game, 3-2 in overtime.
 The following season, they came back and won the West Division championship in 2009–10, but were eliminated in the round-robin championship tournament.

 On May 13, 2013, the Wild lost their first and only game during the 2013 Robertson Cup Championship Tournament to the Amarillo Bulls 5-0 during the Robertson Cup championship game in Frisco, TX.
-On January 19, 2013, USA Hockey approved the transfer of the Wenatchee Wild from the NAHL to the British Columbia Hockey League (BCHL) for the 2013–14 season.
+Earlier, on January 19, 2013, USA Hockey approved the transfer of the Wenatchee Wild from the NAHL to the British Columbia Hockey League (BCHL) for the 2013–14 season.
 However, on May 14, 2013, the Wild announced they would instead relocate the franchise to Hidalgo, Texas and play as the Rio Grande Valley Killer Bees of the NAHL.